 - A public servant, priestly service, a minister.

-- meant to wait upon, to be an attendant, to render service, to minister.
+- Meant to wait upon (waiter), to be an attendant, to render service, to minister.

-Now, a look at the history of this particular word (diakonos) will help us understand why the Bible writers chose to use it more than any other (and there are more than just these seven) to describe the service in the church in general, and the special servants called deacons in particular.
+A brief look at the history of this particular word (diakonos) will help us understand why the Bible writers chose to use it more than any other (and there are more than just these seven) to describe the general service rendered in the church and the special servants called "deacons" in particular.

-Words in any language go through changes in meanings and it is no different in the Greek language.
+Words in any language go through changes in meaning and it is no different for the Greek language.

-When Jesus came, He elevated what was common (servant-hood) to a new level making it a defining mark of discipleship and identification with Himself (contrary to social custom that saw service as demeaning).
+When Jesus came, however, He elevated what was common (servanthood) to a new level, making it a defining mark of discipleship and identification with Himself (contrary to social custom of that time that saw service as demeaning).

 - Jesus injected the element of love into the act of service and re-cast what was a shameful thing in pagan society into a virtue for members of His church.
 In this sense we are all servants in the service of Christ.